jimbojw/karmarank/content/03-origin-story.md

 I explained, cheerfully, something like:

-> "Look, I get it now.
+> "I get it now.
 My value to the org is basically the sum over people of how much they like telling stories about me, weighted by their status.
 So my job is to create high-status, positive storytellers.
 That's what I optimized for with the alpha."

 Silence.